parnoldx/mail/README.md

   * Important will be the normal Inbox just like today
   * Feed and Paper trail will be moved to folders and must be activly opened.
 Since these mails are not time relevant this is just fine.
   * Screened out mails will not hit the mailbox
+  * Not Screened in mail will not hit the inbox and stored for review later
   * So it improves the experience with normal approach IMAP clients.